huangli712/ACTest/docs/src/library/base.md

 # Core

-*Provide basic user's interfaces for the ACFlow toolkit.*
+*Provide basic user's interfaces for the ACTest toolkit.*

 ## Contents